 What is hepatitis?

-Hepatitis is an inflammation of the liver.
-Inflammation causes soreness and swelling.
-Hepatitis can be caused by many things.
-Hepatitis is most commonly caused by one of the 5 hepatitis viruses (A, B, C, D or E).
-All types of hepatitis cause inflammation of the liver, which interferes with its ability to function.
-Lack of blood supply to the liver, poison, autoimmune disorders, excessive alcohol use, an injury to the liver and taking certain medicines can also cause hepatitis.
+Many different things can cause hepatitis.
+The most common cause of hepatitis is infection with one of the 5 hepatitis viruses (A, B, C, D, or E).
+Lack of blood supply to the liver, poisons, autoimmune disorders, excessive alcohol use, injury to the liver, and taking certain medicines can also cause hepatitis.
 Less commonly, viral infections such as mononucleosis or cytomegalovirus can cause hepatitis.

 What is hepatitis C?

+Hepatitis C is a serious liver infection caused by the hepatitis C virus.
+It is spread from person to person through contact with blood.
 Most people who are infected with hepatitis C don't experience any symptoms for years.
-However, hepatitis C is a chronic illness (which means it doesn't go away).
+However, hepatitis C usually is a chronic illness (which means it doesn't go away).
 If you have hepatitis C, you need to be watched carefully by a doctor because it can lead to cirrhosis (scarring of the liver) and liver cancer.
+Cirrhosis from hepatitis C is a leading cause of liver failure and needing a liver transplant.

 Hepatitis C: Part II.
 Prevention Counseling and Medical Evaluation by LA Moyer, R.N., EE Mast, M.D., M.P.H., and MJ Alter, Ph.D.
 (American Family Physician January 15, 1999, http://www.aafp.org/afp/990115ap/349.html)